 A pillar of our mission is to train the next generation of physicians and other care providers to recognize and provide the best-of-care to individuals affected by movement disorders.
 Educational activities in the Comprehensive Parkinson’s Disease and Movement Disorders Center include a wide variety of opportunities for medical students, neurology residents, residents in other Duke programs, and practicing neurologists.
 Board-eligible neurologists interested in a movement disorders fellowship at Duke are encouraged to contact us for additional information.

-Neurology residents may rotate through both the Duke and VA Movement Disorders Clinics, may participate in educational conferences and grand rounds as a part of residency training, and in monthly clinical conferences concentrating on the deep brain stimulation program, botulinum toxin program, and Movement Disorders Journal Club.
+Neurology residents may rotate through both the Duke and VA Movement Disorders Clinics, may participate in weekly educational conferences and Grand Rounds as a part of residency training, and in our subspecialty clinical conferences concentrating on the deep brain stimulation program, dystonia, Huntington’s disease, and Research in Progress meetings.

-If you have specific questions, please contact Jeffrey Cooney, MD, at Jeffrey.Cooney@duke.edu.
+If you have specific questions, please contact the Fellowship Director, Jeffrey Cooney, MD, at Jeffrey.Cooney@duke.edu.